-As an editor and writing coach, I often receive requests from people who are seeking writing help.
-Some are seeking professional services; they want someone to edit a book they’ve written or coach them through the process of writing a book.
+I often receive requests from people who are seeking writing help.
+Some are seeking professional services; they want someone to edit a book they’ve written or coach them through the process of writing a novel.
 Other times, I get questions about writing that range from simple to complicated.
 One person might send me a sentence and ask if it’s grammatically correct; another will ask what they should do to become a rich and famous author.

 We all need a little help every now and then, and there’s nothing wrong with asking questions or seeking advice.
 But to get the right kind of writing help, it makes sense to start by understanding what kind of help you need.